rubiin/rubiin.github.io/content/hero/index.md

 contactText: 'Get In Touch'
 ---

-Rubin Bhandari is a software engineer based in Kathmandu, Nepal working on Takeo.ai , passionate about open source and learning new stuffs.
+Hey there!
+I'm Rubin Bhandari, a passionate developer dedicated to crafting elegant solutions with 7 years of experience.
+Explore my work and let's build something amazing together!